saltukalakus/PixelLock/README.md

 ### Security Challenge (NOT YET STARTED!)

-There may be a security bug due to an incorrect implementation in this project and/or a vulnerable dependency used.

 This is an open challenge for those interested in bug bounties.
-Find a way to decrypt the image in the [challenge directory](https://github.com/saltukalakus/PixelLock/blob/main/challange).
-If the image is correct, you win **500 GBP**!
+Find a way to decrypt the secret image in this [Gist]().
+If your image is correct, you win **500 GBP**!

-Rules:
+**Rules:**

-1. You should not target attacking my computer or any of my accounts I have online.
-Accessing the image that way somehow is not part of this bug bounty.
+1. You should not target attacking my computer or any of my online accounts.
+Somehow, accessing the image that way is not eligible for the reward.

-2. The only accepted method is through finding a vulnerability in this project or its dependencies and leveraging it to bypass the secret.
+2. The accepted method for the reward is through finding a vulnerability in this project or its dependencies and leveraging it to bypass the secret.

+3. If you brute-forced the secret and that worked, you need to share proof of your brute-force attempt.
+I suggest not going that route as it would probably be impractical.
+But if you found a way to minimize the possible set of secrets, that should be a valid approach.

-3. Open an issue and upload the decrypted image.
-Don't disclose how you were able to bypass the secret.
+4. Open an issue in this repository and upload the secret image and ping me @saltukalakus.
+Don't disclose how you were able to bypass the encryption.
 I will reach out to you to understand how you bypassed the secret and make the payment.

-4. Only **one** hacker who opens an issue first with the correct image wins.
+5. Only the **first** hacker who opens an issue with the correct image wins.

-5. The challange is 60 days time boxed.
-I will share the secret in the challange directory if no one can find a vulnerability.
+6. The challenge is time-boxed.
+It will end on the 31st of July 2025.
+I will share the secret in the same Gist in the comments section if no one can decrypt it until then.

 ### Disclaimer